arstream/Network-Programming-with-Go/webserver/README.md

-# A Complete Web Server
+# Chapter 10 A Complete Web Server

 This chapter is principally a lengthy illustration of the HTTP chapter, building a complete Web server in Go.
 It also shows how to use templates in order to use expressions in text files to insert variable values and to generate repeated sections.